volny/dotconfig/README.md

 ## Installation

 This repos is designed to be installed as the `~/.config` directory.
 If you already have that dir move it out of the way by doing something like `mv ~/.config ~/.config_old`.
 You can later merge it's contents back together.
 - `git clone --recursive git@github.com:volny/dotconfig.git .config`.
-The `recursive` flag is needed to fetch [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) as a submodule.
+The `recursive` flag is needed to fetch [Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)
 - open `~/.config/git/gitconfig` in your editor of choice and swap out my credentials for yours.
 You might also want to go through the lists in `brew/` and remove/add applications to be installed
 - run `./install.sh`